Political positions of Theodore Roosevelt: Roosevelt as progressive conservative and later as progressive liberal

 Several historians emphasize TR's progressivism-as-liberalism.
 But Roosevelt knew he needed conservative support and repeatedly said his plans reflected conservative values.
 Thus Daniel Ruddy argues in his book Theodore the Great: Conservative Crusader that Roosevelt was actually a "populist conservative" and a "Hamiltonian"—a conservative in the eighteenth century sense of the word in the sense of calling for a much stronger national government that had a major role in shaping the economy.
 (Note: "When Roosevelt used the word progressive, it was in the same way that Edmund Burke, the intellectual founder of modern conservatism, used the word reform—as the lifeblood of an active conservatism that could prevent social discontent and revolution.
 Roosevelt was a conservative crusader who believed in a strong, united America.
 Progressivism, as he understood it, was the means to achieve that end".)
 Similarly, Francis Fukuyama identifies Roosevelt, together with Alexander Hamilton, as part of a tradition of a strong-state conservatism in the United States.

+In his memoirs, Harry S. Truman described Roosevelt during his presidency as having been "far to the left for a Republican-but still right of center as far as the Democrats were concerned" while acknowledging that Roosevelt "had put into effect a lot of liberal ideas such as conservation of natural resources and the checking of 'malefactors of great wealth.'"

 Roosevelt has been the main figure identified with progressive conservatism.
 Roosevelt stated that he had "always believed that wise progressivism and wise conservatism go hand in hand".